London-Infosec/London-Infosec.github.io/index.md

 layout: default
 ---

 Welcome to London Infosec!
-We are a consortium of academics in London (and our friends/collaborators elsewhere in UK, and all over the world) working on Infosec.
+We are a consortium of people working on infosec, from both academia and industry, in London (and our friends/collaborators elsewhere in the UK, and all over the world).

 <h2 id="resources"> Resources </h2>

-You can join our resources if you have a *.ac.uk email address, or if you know someone with a *.ac.uk who is happy to be your reference.
+If you fit the above description, we would love to have you join us!

+We have a mailing-list and a Slack channel.
+At the moment, the mailing-list is quite active and the Slack channel is rather quiet :-) Anyone can join the mailing-list.
 Slack has a whitelist style subscription model.
-We have added a few "seed" university email domains, but if you're unable to join because your university is missing from the list, please let us know!
+We have added a few "seed" organizational (mostly university) email domains, but if you're unable to join, please let us know!
 For all enquiries, email us on **london.infosec[AT]gmail[DOT]com**

 * [Subscribe to London Infosec mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=LONDON-INFOSEC&A=1)